17 min read

 While a lot of community activism necessarily tends to focus on preventing destructive projects, we can also point to plenty of generative community development initiatives and campaigns that have created something new using forms of direct action and civil disobedience.

-From 2020 onwards, a Brissie-based crew called Growing Forward started establishing new urban farming plots across the inner-south side in council parks and vacant state government-owned blocks (key organisers are at pains to emphaise that these projects are more than ‘just’ community gardens and are a contemporary example of reclaiming the commons).
+From 2020 onwards, a Brissie-based crew called Growing Forward started establishing new urban farming plots across the inner-south side in council parks and vacant state government-owned blocks (key organisers are at pains to emphasise that these projects are more than ‘just’ community gardens and are a contemporary example of reclaiming the commons).

 These Growing Forward plots were significant in part because, although they were established with my support as the local councillor, they didn’t have formal approval from Brisbane City Council or the State Government.
 I’d struggled for several years to get the LNP-led city council administration to support any new community gardens being established.
 They invariably objected due to vaguely-articulated concerns about contaminated land, maintenance concerns, or flooding, in one case even directly lying about a proposed Kangaroo Point garden site being floodprone when it wasn’t.
-In fact when we looked into it, we realised that the other older community gardens around the inner-south side, including West End’s Jane Street Community Garden, Paradise Street Garden in Highgate Hill, and The Pocket garden in Woolloongabba, were also all initially established without council permission, and had only retroactively been authorised and accepted years later.

 So far, Growing Forward’s attempts to establish new commons farming plots in parts of the city where local politicians are actively opposed to them (rather than supportive like I was) have not been as successful, with plots established in suburbs like Alderley and Toowong getting torn up again by the council pretty quickly.
 But I still think the project stands out as a great example of proactive direct action – getting stuck in and doing something positive rather than waiting for bureaucratic approvals that might never come.